renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/policy/builtin.md

 ## Policy Distribution
 defsec policies are distributed as an OPA bundle on [GitHub Container Registry][ghcr] (GHCR).
-When misconfiguration detection is enabled, Trivy pulls the OPA bundle from GHCR as an OCI artifact and stores it in the cache.
+When misconfiguration detection is enabled, Vul pulls the OPA bundle from GHCR as an OCI artifact and stores it in the cache.
-Those policies are then loaded into Trivy OPA engine and used for detecting misconfigurations.
+Those policies are then loaded into Vul OPA engine and used for detecting misconfigurations.
-If Trivy is unable to pull down newer policies, it will use the embedded set of policies as a fallback.
+If Vul is unable to pull down newer policies, it will use the embedded set of policies as a fallback.
 This is also the case in air-gap environments where `--skip-policy-update` might be passed.

 ## Update Interval
-Trivy checks for updates to OPA bundle on GHCR every 24 hours and pulls it if there are any updates.
+Vul checks for updates to OPA bundle on GHCR every 24 hours and pulls it if there are any updates.

 [rego]: https://www.openpolicyagent.org/docs/latest/policy-language/